Quick Start

 A setup wizard walks through three pages:

-1. Models & permissions — Downloads speech recognition and speaker diarization models (~800 MB).
+1. Models & permissions — Downloads speech recognition, speaker diarization, and document retrieval models (~830 MB).
 Also grants Microphone and System Audio Recording Only permissions.
 A progress bar shows status; if the download fails, a Retry button appears.

 3. Finish — Choose launch-at-login, anonymous usage signals, and anonymous crash logs.